 Why is it important to know your roof?
 Without a good roof, anything and everything in your house slowly get ruined.
 The value of your house goes steadily down, and problems due to even local water damage get worse and worse.
 It is imperative to know your roof’s condition and to keep it in good shape.

-Age of Roof
+Know the Age of The Roof

 Flat or Shingled

-The More You Know, The Better
+The More You Know About Your Roof, The Better

-Not too many people consider roofing a fun leisure activity, even die hard DiYers.
+Not too many people consider roofing a fun leisure activity, even die-hard DIYers.
 Some knowledge about your roof will add to peace of mind and help protect you from aggravation and wasting money when it comes time to call a roofer.
 Everyone needs to call a roofer, at some point, even builders.

 Take the time to find a good roofer, as good as you can afford.
 You have to live with their work for a long time.
 You want to avoid a call-back at all costs.
 Use a roofer with a good reputation so they will com back promptly if their work needs a touch-up.
 Use due diligence, search the web, ask your neighbors, talk to roofers you see working in your area, and talk to other contractors that have worked for you.
 Good roofers are hard to find.
 You might find a young, up-and-coming roofer that does great work for a little less.
 Overall, it is better to pay the market price if you can afford it.
 Unless you have a strong referral from another contractor, get a few bids until at least 2 prices are in the same ballpark.
 In roofing, you definitely get what you pay for.

 Top Inspections LLC does stand-alone drone roof inspections with a written report starting at $250.
 Call or text 215 432 5729 to get your questions answered.